grew-nlp/grew_doc/content/doc/request.md

  * `sent_id <> "fr-ud-train_01234" | "fr-ud-train_12345"`: the metadata `sent_id` is different from two given values;
  * `text = re".*\baux\b.*`: the `text` metadata field follows the given regexp (see [here](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Str.html#VALregexp) for regular expressions accepted; in the example, the field must contain the word *aux*).

-For corpora described by the CoNLL-U format, available metadata are described before each sentence (see [CoNNL-U doc](https://universaldependencies.org/format.html#sentence-boundaries-and-comments)).
+For corpora described by the CoNLL-U format, available metadata are described before each sentence (see [CoNLL-U doc](https://universaldependencies.org/format.html#sentence-boundaries-and-comments)).
 In the UD or SUD corpora, each sentence contains at least the two metadata `sent_id` and `text`.

 ---